-Dr. Jessica O'Connell with medical students at Ronald Reagan UCLA Medical Center
+Dr. Jessica O'Connell with medical students and a patient at Ronald Reagan UCLA Medical Center

 These surgeons saw a need to create an environment that would support women in surgery, both personally and professionally.

-Although it's one of the very few interest groups on campus created by faculty, it has since flourished into an active group of medical professionals across the education continuum.
-Medical students, residents, fellows and faculty come together to mentor one another, discuss important issues in the field of surgery and foster professional relationships.
+One of the few interest groups on campus created by faculty, the WISIG brings together medical professionals across the education continuum.
+Medical students, residents, fellows and faculty members mentor one another, discuss important issues in the field of surgery and foster professional relationships.

-One of the most notable features of the group is the shadowing experience.
-Every month, students can sign up to follow a designated faculty member in one of many possible surgical specialties for the day.
-"We don't get a lot of exposure to surgery as medical students, so when faculty members offer us the chance to shadow them in the OR, in clinic and in rounds, it's great to have that exposure, and to have that personal interaction with dedicated members of the faculty," says Jessica Lucier, second-year medical student and one of the co-student leaders of the group with Rachel Mandelbaum.
+"We don't get a lot of exposure to surgery as medical students, so when faculty members offer us the chance to shadow them in the OR, in clinic and in rounds, it's great to have that exposure, and to have that personal interaction with dedicated members of the faculty," says Jessica Lucier, DGSOM class of 2018.

-The Women in Surgery Interest Group is an excellent place to learn from dedicated faculty, share career advice and provide support to peers.
-It's also a safe place to discuss personal issues that come up as a woman in the surgical profession, the main message of which is one of empowerment for all women: "As long as you are good at your job," states Lucier, "you can do whatever you want.
+The group’s main message is one of empowerment for all women.
+"As long as you are good at your job," states Lucier, "you can do whatever you want.
 If you really love surgery, you can build your life so you have really high job satisfaction, as well as a fulfilling family life.
 These women work really hard, and they show us that you may not be able to have everything, but you can have everything that is important to you."

 Since its creation in 2010, the WISIG has become more than just a surgical interest group; it's a thriving community that provides a warm, inviting space on campus for students and faculty.